basho/basho_docs/source/languages/en/riak/ops/advanced/upgrading-search-2.md

 5. The new Search [[AAE|Replication#Active-Anti-Entropy-AAE-]] trees can be manually cleared so that AAE will notice the missing indexes.

-    First, attach to one of the Riak node by calling `riak attach`.
+    First, attach to one of the Riak nodes by calling `riak attach`.
 Next, paste the following code into the shell.
 It clears the AAE tree for each node in the cluster, which triggers index repair actions.

     ```erlang
     {ok, Ring} = riak_core_ring_manager:get_my_ring().